 - The interface for BigBlueButton is very easy to use for both teachers and students and there should be too many surprises if you have used other virtual classrooms or webinar platforms.
 To my knowledge, there is no dedicated app for running BigBlueButton on mobile, but it should work within the mobile browser, though screen size may be an issue.

-This is the simplest of all the solutions here and a great free option if you only want to have small classes and one-to-one lessons.
+This is the simplest of all the free alternatives to Zoom here and a great option if you only want to have small classes and one-to-one lessons.